“The media . . . tend to ignore broad social and economic policy issues because their complexity makes it difficult to simplify and dramatize them.”

 —William Hudson (1)

 The mass media is a truly remarkable thing.
 It provides us with information and images that range from the ridiculous to the sublime.
 It is also a far larger beast than we’re prepared to deal with here.
 For the most part, we’ll ignore the entertainment side of the mass media, even though we’ll keep in the back of our minds the fact that media designed to entertain also has political ramifications.
 Indeed, the entertainment industry can be overtly political while also covertly reinforcing or challenging established social and political norms and myths.
 For this part of the course, we’re going to concentrate on the link between people, politics, and the news media.
 We’ll use the term media to refer to mass communication’s whole range, involving newspapers, books, radio, television, movies, recorded music, and the internet.
-And we’ll use the term news media to refer to mass communication’s subset news forms, which impart useful information that citizens need in a democratic republic.
+And we’ll use the term news media to refer to that subset of mass communication that imparts useful information that citizens need in a democratic republic.

 A Quick History of the Media in American Politics